NeTEx

 AvailabilityCondition

-A specialisation of the VALIDITY CONDITION to define precise temporal conditions.
-For example, an entry of a StopPlace may be valid (it exists) but not available at all times (e.g. closed between 21:00 and 06:00).
-Both VALIDITY CONDITIONs and AVAILABILITY CONDITIONs can be linked to the same object
+A specialisation of the VALIDITY CONDITION to define precise time conditions.
+For example, an input of a StopPlace may be valid (it exists) but not available at all times (e.g. closed between 21:00 and 06:00).
+Both VALIDITY CONDITIONS and AVAILABILITY CONDITIONS can be linked to the same object

-The transport service offered by a public transport company is designed to meet different demands.
-To simplify service planning, almost all operators create their production plan based on a classification by day type, which summarises demand patterns or other characteristics – for example working day, weekend, school holidays, market day, etc. Timetables planned for the long term are created via the so-called transport calendar, in which calendar days are classified as specific day types (DAY TYPES).
+The transport services of a public transport company are designed to meet different demands.
+To simplify service planning, almost all operators create their production plan based on a classification by day types that summarise demand behaviour or other characteristics – for example, working days, weekends, school holidays, market days, etc. Long-term timetables are created using a transport calendar, in which calendar days are classified as specific day types (DAY TYPES).

 DayTypes

-Timetables are created via the traffic calendar, in which calendar days are classified as specific day types (DAY TYPES).
+Timetables are created using a traffic calendar, in which calendar days are classified as specific day types (DAY TYPES).

 TimetableFrame

-A route during which passengers are allowed to board or alight at stops.
-It describes the traffic performance between a starting point and a destination as communicated to the public.
+A journey of a vehicle during which passengers are allowed to board or alight at stops.
+It describes the traffic service between a start point and a destination as it is publicly communicated.

-Describes the visual destination display associated with a stopping process (call).
-It is important for providing passenger information, e.g. on vehicle displays or in electronic timetables.
+Describes the visual destination display linked to a stop procedure (call).
+It is important for passenger information, e.g. on vehicle displays or in electronic timetables.

 Notice assignments

-Used within the ServiceJourney.
-In this case, the message is valid for the entire journey.
-If a message is only valid for part of the ServiceJourney, it is assigned in all relevant call elements.
+Is used within the ServiceJourney.
+In this case, the message applies to the entire journey.
+If a message is only valid for part of the ServiceJourney, it is mapped to all call elements involved.

 Call

-Represents a view that combines data on the individual stop visit.
-Ordered collections of call elements can be contained in ServiceJourney instances that are exchanged via NeTEx.
+Represents a view that merges data on the individual stop visit.
+Ordered collections of call elements can be contained in ServiceJourney instances exchanged via NeTEx.

-Labelling for required stops (‘request stop’).
+Identification mark for demand stops (‘request stop’).
 Often used in rural areas or for on-demand services.
-It can be labelled accordingly in passenger information systems (e.g. with a symbol or information text).
-Important for calculating journey times, as required stops may be skipped, thus shortening the journey time.
+It can be marked accordingly in passenger information systems (e.g. with a symbol or information text).
+Important for calculating the journey time, as demand stops may be skipped, thus shortening the journey time.

-An attribute that specifies the function a stopping point fulfils within a VehicleJourney.
-It describes whether the stop serves:
+An attribute that indicates the function of a stopping point within a VehicleJourney.
+It describes whether the stop for:

 • Exit (alighting),